jfinkels/flask-restless/docs/searchformat.rst

   order or ``"desc"`` for descending order.

 ``single``
-  A boolean representing whether a single result is expected as a result of the search.
+  A Boolean representing whether a single result is expected as a result of the search.
 If this is ``true`` and either no results or multiple results meet the criteria of the search, the server responds with an error message.